Cat6 VS Cat6A Ethernet Cables

 Upon first impression, both of these internet cables may look identical.
 For example, both versions come in unshielded and shielded variations and have cable spines.

-Regarding design differences, the CAT6A cable has four twists that are tighter than its older counterpart.
+Regarding design differences, the CAT6A cable has 4+ twists per cm that are tighter than its older counterpart CAT6 with 2+ twists per cm.
 Moreover, the CAT6A has additional insulation, which protects the cables from crosstalk and electromagnetic interference.

 Category 6A cables were around 50% larger than the CAT6.
 However, manufacturers have recently reduced its size by about 10% without sacrificing the cable's quality.